cmu-sei/cert-rosecheckers/rosecheckers/README.md

 # Rosecheckers Usage

-The best way to build and run Rosecheckers is by using the Dockerfile:
+The easiest way to run Rosecheckers is by using the pre-built Docker container:

+    docker run -it ghcr.io/sei-dsvoboda/rosecheckers:latest
+    rosecheckers example.c

+By default, the container runs `bash`.

+This container can also be built and run locally:

     docker build -t rosecheckers .
     docker run -it --rm  rosecheckers rosecheckers example.c

-By default, the container runs `bash`.

 # Manual Install
 ## Prerequesites